anup26x11x2006/8192-GAME/README.md

-   # 8192-GAME MADE By ANUP
+   # 8192-GAME MADE BY ANUP